runtimeverification/gitbook-kontrol/overview/readme/the-significance.md

 In addition to this, symbolic execution can automatically derive and check postconditions, providing stronger guarantees on the correctness of the program.
 These complementary approaches can be used to identify a wider range of bugs and vulnerabilities, leading to more reliable software.

-By installing **KEVM**, you unlock the capability to perform property verification!
+By installing **Kontrol**, you unlock the capability to perform property verification!
 This is a big step up in assurance from property testing, but is more computationally expensive, and often requires manual intervention.